 MALDI-TOF

 Matrix-assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS) may be used to analyze the protein composition of cells.
-The composition of these proteins in the bacterial cells is unique to each species; at the present time, several commercial systems have databases that include the identification of Nocardia, but full FDA approval at this time is limited in scope.37(6.4.3) MALDI-TOF is useful in research, university, and CDC laboratories for the identification of organisms at the species level.
-Many of the larger medical microbiology laboratories now possess MALDI-TOF instrumentation for use in the analysis of routine bacterial isolates.
+The composition of these proteins in the bacterial cells is unique to each species; at present, several commercial systems have databases that include the identification of Nocardia, but full FDA approval at this time is limited in scope.21(6.4.3) MALDI-TOF is useful in research, university, and CDC laboratories for the identification of organisms at the species level.
+Many of the larger medical microbiology laboratories now possess MALDI-TOF instrumentation for the analysis of routine bacterial isolates.

-MALDI-TOF is fast and relatively simple once the laboratory obtains the required complex instrumentation.
-An expanded database for identifying the aerobic actinomycetes (Nocardia and others) is required.
-In the near future, MALDI-TOF identification may be one of the most promising methods for use by both large and small routine clinical microbiology laboratories.
+MALDI-TOF is fast and relatively simple once the laboratory obtains the complex instrumentation.
+An expanded database for identifying the aerobic actinomycetes is required.
+Shortly, MALDI-TOF identification may be one of the most promising methods used by both large and small routine clinical microbiology laboratories.

 Limitation